Behind the blue line: Educating police on medical cannabis rights in the UK

 The response from Warwickshire Police was clear: education works.
 It builds understanding, reduces stigma, and improves outcomes for everyone, from patients to police officers, and beyond to the wider public.

-We’re ready to host more workshops with police forces across the UK.
-We know change doesn’t happen overnight, but it does start with a conversation, and we’re always happy to talk.
+We are always willing and ready to host more workshops with police forces across the UK.
+We know change doesn’t happen overnight, but it does start with open and transparent conversation, which we are always happy to be a part of.

 Did you like this article?